openpreserve/jpylyzer/README.md

 `jpylyzer rubbish.jp2 > rubbish.xml`

-In the above example, output is redirected to the file 'rubbish.xml'.
+In the above example, output is redirected to the file &#8216;rubbish.xml&#8217;.
+By default *jpylyzer*&#8217;s XML is pretty-printed, so you should be able to view the file using your favourite text editor.
+Alternatively use a dedicated XML editor, or open the file in your web browser.

 ## Output format